 Call for solidarity: another wave of arrests and torture against Russian anarchists

 The latest innovation of the FSB is to torture arrestees into making false statements to state media channels as well as police.
 After FSB agents tortured him with electroshock for two hours in the back of a car, arrestee Daniel Galkin was dragged before a reporter from the state television “First Channel” (Perviy Canal) and ordered to make statements discrediting the anarchist movement.
 All this is familiar from the methods that the state used against dissident communists in the 1930s under Stalin.
-Upon his release, Galkin made a about the torture to which he was subjected and the methods the FSB used to terrorize him.
+Upon his release, Galkin made a public statement about the torture to which he was subjected and the methods the FSB used to terrorize him.

 “I will speak, I will express what happened however I can, through all possible means and resources, I will do everything I can to tell people.
 I sleep very badly.
 I sleep and it seems to me that they will come after me, knock the door down and take me somewhere to the forest, because in Russia this is done to people, to activists.”

-- on his experience of torture and being forced to make false statements to the Russian state media
+-Daniel Galkin on his experience of torture and being forced to make false statements to the Russian state media

 New Repression against Russian Anarchists